Iran Accuses Israel Of Sabotage At Nuclear Site, Vows Revenge - UrduPoint

 Iran Accuses Israel Of Sabotage At Nuclear Site, Vows Revenge

-Iranian foreign ministry spokesman Saeed Khatibzadeh labelled the incident Sunday an Israeli act of "terrorism".
+The Atomic Energy Organization of Iran (AEOI) said a "small explosion" had hit the plant's electricity distribution centre Sunday in what the foreign ministry labelled an Israeli act of "terrorism".

-The latest of a string of incidents hitting Iran's nuclear programme came days after talks resumed to salvage the battered 2015 Iranian nuclear deal that former US president Donald Trump abandoned.
+The latest of a string of incidents hitting Iran's nuclear programme came days after talks resumed in Vienna to salvage the battered 2015 Iranian nuclear deal that former US president Donald Trump abandoned.

-Israel strongly opposes the 2015 Iran nuclear deal and has vowed to stop the Islamic republic from building an atomic bomb -- a goal Tehran has always strongly denied pursuing.
+Israel strongly opposes the 2015 Iran nuclear deal and has vowed to stop Iran from building an atomic bomb -- a goal Tehran has always strongly denied pursuing.

 Iran initially reported a power blackout had hit the Natanz site Sunday, a day after it announced it had started up advanced uranium enrichment centrifuges banned under the deal.